Stronger Together: Recap of the End FGM European Network 2025 General Assembly

 This was also a moment to discuss the internal work of the Network during 2024 and to adopt and share the budget and the WorkPlan for 2025.

-Our Director, Marianne Nguena Kana, presented the activity report for 2024.
+Our Interim Director, Marianne Nguena Kana, presented the activity report for 2024.
 It was a year full of successes and fruitful collaborations, from celebrating the 10th anniversary of the Network to contributing to the adoption of the first-ever EU Directive on Violence Against Women.
 The advocacy team also participated in strategic meetings and joint statements on the Victims’ Rights Directive and harmful practices recommendations.
 The team of End FGM European Network hosted the final event of the Join Our Chain project at the European Parliament, held on the 4th of February in the framework of the Zero Tolerance week for Female Genital Mutilation.
-This was a significant moment for the Network as not only we celebrated the achievements of the project, but we also launched our Annual Campaign: #Invest2PreventFGM: Building a Future Free from FGM!

-Welcome new board members and members of the Network!
+We welcomed a new board and new members of the Network!

 A key moment of the General Assembly was the Board Elections and analysing together the request of possible new members of the Network!